gd03champ/Critical-Event-ID-Detector/README.md

 1) Place this file in your system32 folder.
 2) Run windows command prompt as Administrator.
 3) Run the command "python3 expidlog.py".

+This is one of my cybersecurity internship project